Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Experiments

 Rather than visual prompt injection, we move towards classification, asking the model to output a single word indicating an object's shape.
 Figure \ref{fig:ball_shape1} shows the prompt, security specification, base image, and adversarial target text that we use in this experiment.
 Figure \ref{fig:ball_shape1} also plots, at the time of the PGD attack's success, the attacked images and model attention maps, giving insight into the extent to which instruction following takes place for different models, as discussed in Section \ref{sec:background}.

-Notably, testing our core hypothesis (the \shortname) requires looking at models with various base robustness levels, but it is unclear if it requires scaling inference via extending reasoning duration in RL finetuned models, the way \citet{zaremba2025trading} scale inference compute with \texttt{o1-v}.
-Indeed, the VLMs we use -- while containing the most adversarially robust VLM we are aware of (\doublellava) -- were not RL finetuned to perform reasoning.
-As RL finetuning adversarially robust models is not clearly necessary to test our hypothesis (and thus potentially out of scope), we first scale inference compute naively by emphasizing the security specification $K$ times as shown in Figure \ref{fig:ball_shape1}.
-Figure \ref{fig:loss_curves} shows this naive scaling is sufficient to make models harder to attack, supporting our approach.
+Notably, testing our core hypothesis (the \shortname) requires looking at models with various base robustness levels, but it is unclear if testing will require trading inference compute for robustness via RL finetuned models like \texttt{o1-v}, which \citet{zaremba2025trading} used to scale inference compute.
+While we show that the RICH predicts behavior of models RL-tuned for reasoning in Section \ref{sec:black_box}, here we focus on a non-reasoning model family -- which contains the most adversarially robust VLM we are aware of (\doublellava) -- and consequently scale inference compute more naively.
+Specifically, we emphasize the security specification $K$ times as shown in Figure \ref{fig:ball_shape1}.
+Concurrent work finds repeating the prompt 1-2 times improves performance in non-reasoning models \citep{leviathan2025prompt}, whereas we test for robustness (not just accuracy) improvements and only repeat portions of the prompt that conflict with the adversarial attacker's goal.

 If the \shortname{} is correct, we would expect the benefit of scaling test compute to grow with the robustness of the base model.
-Critically, beyond just having higher robustness and maintaining this margin as test compute scales, the \shortname predicts models with more base robustness gain more additional robustness from inference scaling than models with less base robustness (a \textit{rich-get-richer} effect).
-Alternatively, inference scaling may maintain the model robustness ordering without intensifying robustness differences, or it may cause robustnesses to be less correlated with base robustness level.
+Critically, beyond just having higher base robustness and maintaining this margin as test compute scales, the \shortname predicts models with more base robustness gain more additional robustness from inference scaling than models with less base robustness (a \textit{rich-get-richer} effect).
+Alternatively, if the RICH is not predictive of inference scaling's robustness benefits, we would expect to see that inference scaling maintains the model robustness ordering without intensifying robustness differences, or it causes robustnesses to be less correlated with base robustness level.